dannythehat/ranksmart/PROJECT_STATUS.md

 - ✅ Audit engine produces accurate, actionable insights
 - ✅ SERP analysis provides valuable competitor intelligence
+- ✅ Content generator creates high-quality, SEO-optimized articles
 - ✅ UI is beautiful, responsive, and user-friendly
-- ✅ Export functionality works seamlessly
+- ✅ Export functionality works seamlessly across all formats
 - ✅ Error handling prevents crashes and provides helpful messages
 - ✅ Database schema supports all planned features
 - ✅ Code is modular, maintainable, and well-documented
+- ✅ Testing suites ensure quality and reliability

 ---

-## 🎯 Focus for Week 5
+## 🎯 Focus for Week 5 Days 2-7

-**Build the three core content optimization modes that make RankSmart unique:**

-1. **Mode 1**: Generate better content than competitors
-2. **Mode 2**: One-click fixes for existing content
-3. **Mode 3**: Auto-update outdated content
+**Build Mode 2: Self-Audit & One-Click Fixes**

-These modes will transform RankSmart from an analysis tool into a complete content optimization platform!
+This mode will transform RankSmart from a content generator into a complete content optimization platform by allowing users to:

+1. **Analyze existing content** with deep gap analysis
+2. **Get specific, actionable fixes** (not generic recommendations)
+3. **Apply fixes with one click** (automatic content modification)
+4. **See before/after comparison** (diff viewer)
+5. **Track improvements** (score changes, metrics)

+This is the feature that will make RankSmart truly unique in the market!